"I see at last that if I don't breathe, I breathe. . . " [ Quote by pupil to F.M. Alexander ]

 It has been shown that attempting to breathe with your upper chest (also known as apical breathing) and lower neck muscles, can lead to structural changes that can affect your spinal column, pelvic positioning and soft tissue attachments.
 This can lead to neck, shoulder and chest tightness causing headaches, shoulder problems and back pain.

 Interestingly, the diaphragm only deals with one half of your breathing, the in breath, it has no involvement in breathing out , and this is where the problem arises.
 When you're stressed you keep tension in the diaphragm which effectively means you won't fully release your breath.
 Your breath will be shallower meaning less oxygen will be getting to your brain and your body.
-I'll leave it to you to intuit the side affects of that.

 Once you've got used to feeling your rib cage expand back outwards after the long exhalation, you can do this exercise on the sly without using your hands on your rib cage.
 If you're sitting you'll need to make sure you're not slumped or collapsed in your chair, review my earlier blog on how to sit with poise.
 You'll also notice that as you breath out that your "core muscles" naturally tighten giving them all the work out they need without having them interfere with the breath afterwards.